 Tools needed: FaceBlaster and Mini2/FasciaBlaster Nugget

-Step 2: Start on the top of the feet, going extremely light with pressure and working from each toe up to the ankle using the FaceBlaster.
+Step 2: Second, we move to the top of the feet.
+Use extremely light pressure.
+Work from each toe up to the ankle with the FasciaBlast tool.

-Step 5: Using the Nugget, do a poke and wiggle on any areas where you are extra tight, such as the ankle, calves, heels, or underside of the foot.
+Step 5: Now, we move on and use the Nugget.
+Do pokes and wiggles, focusing on any areas where you are extra tight.
+Often people need it at the ankle, calves, heels, or underside of the foot.

-Step 5: Go over any areas you want to give extra attention to.
+Step 5: Finally, repeat any areas you want to give extra attention to.